 To simplify matters click on the Status column so that it sorts the items into groups of enabled and disabled apps.

-Remove startup programs using Task Manager
+How to remove startup programs using Task Manager

 If you see any apps that you don’t want as part of your startup sequence then it is very easy to remove them.

-Simply right click on the relevant app, then select the Disable option from the pop up menu.
+Simply right-click on the relevant app, then select the Disable option from the pop-up menu.